lxwulf/PROJECT-323/README.md

 # PROJECT-323

-This repository is depricated and would not receive any updates anymore.
+This repository is deprecated and would not receive any updates anymore.
 The new version with official release can be found here [CW-Role_v0.1.0](https://github.com/lxwulf/CW-ROLE)